antvis/G6/packages/site/docs/apis/layout/DagreLayoutOptions.en.md

 **Default**: `false`

-**Required**: false

-**Description**: An array that serves as a reference for the order of nodes in the same layer.
+An array that serves as a reference for the order of nodes in the same layer.
 It stores node id values.
 If not specified, the nodes in the same layer will be arranged according to the mechanism of dagre itself.

 ## sortByCombo